Summer is upon us, and unfortunately, so are the pests.

 What better way to reduce insects in your home, then by employing some natural pest control solutions in your garden.
 The more care you take to keep pests at bay in your garden, the less likely it will be that they enter your house.
 Follow these tips:

 - Clean your gutters regularly.
-Gutters that have a lot of decomposing organic matter can encourage infestations which can easily enter your house.
+Gutters that have a lot of decomposing organic matter can encourage infestations that can easily enter your house.

 - Trim branches and bushes close to your house.
 You are effectively removing the bridge they would use to get onto your home.